Florence Oboshie Sai-Cofie

-On 1 August 2007, she served as Minister of Information and National Orientation under president kufuor's administration succeeding Kwamina Bartels.
-She subsequently served as Minister of Tourism and Diaspora relations, also Sai Cofie held the position of board chair of the Ghana Airports Company.
+On 1 August 2007, she served as Minister of Information and National Orientation under President Kufuor's administration succeeding Kwamina Bartels.
+She subsequently served as Minister of Tourism and Diaspora relations, and she held the position of board chair of the Ghana Airports Company.
 In 2021, she was appointed as President Akufo-Addo's Special Advisor on Media and Strategic Communications.

 Early life and education

 Florence Cofie was born on 6 April 1953 in Accra to Professor Fred T. Sai, a Ghanaian academic and family health physician who co-founded the Planned Parenthood Association of Ghana in 1967, and Florence Aleeno Sai (née Dzani).
 She is the first of six children.
-She started her education at the Ridge Church School in Accra and continued to Aburi Girls’ Secondary School to study O-Levels (1964-1969) and moved to Achimota School for her A-Levels (1969-1971).
+She started her education at the Ridge Church School in Accra and continued to Aburi Girls' Secondary School to study O-Levels (1964-1969) and moved to Achimota School for her A-Levels (1969-1971).
 She obtained a bachelor's degree in Sociology from the University of Ghana, Legon in 1974.

 Career

-Sai Cofie started her career as the personal assistant to the Chief Executive of Ghana Film Industry.
-From November 1975 to June,1978 she was the Administrative Manager for VEC Transport & Company Limited, based in Tema Ghana.
+Sai-Cofie started her career as the personal assistant to the Chief Executive of Ghana film industry.
+From November 1975 to June 1978, she was the administrative manager for VEC Transport & Company Limited, based in Tema, Ghana.

-In 1979, Sai Cofie moved to the United States and began working at Afam Concept Chicago as a regional sales and marketing director.
-In 1989, Sai Cofie returned to Ghana and engaged in several enterprises including a popular confectionery called Osibix Confections.
+In 1979, Sai-Cofie moved to the United States and began working at Afam Concept Chicago as a regional sales and marketing director.
+In 1989, Sai-Cofie returned to Ghana and engaged in several enterprises including a popular confectionery called Osibix Confections.
 She co-founded Mediatouch Productions in 1992, an advertising and production company.

-Her firm created content and developed the first Ghanaian participation and current affairs Talk Show.
-One of the shows which was popularly known as Straight Talk, had Sai Cofie as the show's presenter.
-Between September 1996 and December 2000 Sai Cofie was also the Africa Representative for the European Market Research Centre, where she conducted market research analysis and advised the head office in Brussels on the African market situation.
+Her firm created content and developed the first Ghanaian participation and current affairs talk show.
+Sai-Cofie was the presenter of the show popularly known as Straight Talk.
+Between September 1996 and December 2000, Sai-Cofie was also the Africa representative for the European Market Research Centre, where she conducted market research analysis and advised the head office in Brussels on the African market situation.